God’s Work, God’s Disposition, and God Himself I

 Gen 3:20–21 And Adam called his wife’s name Eve; because she was the mother of all living.
 To Adam also and to his wife did Jehovah God make coats of skins, and clothed them.

-In this image of “To Adam also and to his wife did Jehovah God make coats of skins, and clothed them,” what kind of role does God play when He is with Adam and Eve?
-Under what kind of role does God appear in a world with only two human beings?
-As the role of God?
+“To Adam also and to his wife did Jehovah God make coats of skins, and clothed them.”
+In this scene, what kind of role do we see God assume when He is with Adam and Eve?
+In what way does God manifest Himself, in this world with only two human beings?
+Does He manifest Himself in the role of God?
 Brothers and sisters from Hong Kong, please answer.
-(As the role of a parent.)
+(In the role of a parent.)
 Brothers and sisters from South Korea, what kind of role do you think God appears as?
 (Head of the family.)
 Brothers and sisters from Taiwan, what do you think?
 (The role of someone in Adam and Eve’s family, the role of a family member.)
 Some of you think God appears as a family member of Adam and Eve, while some say God appears as the head of the family and others say as a parent.
 All of these are very appropriate.
-But what is it that I’m getting at?
+But do you see what I am getting at?
 God created these two people and treated them as His companions.
-As their only family, God looked after their living and also took care of their basic necessities.
+As their only family, God looked after their lives and took care of their food, clothing and shelter needs.
 Here, God appears as a parent of Adam and Eve.
-While God does this, man does not see how lofty God is; he does not see God’s paramount supremacy, His mysteriousness, and especially not His wrath or majesty.
-All he sees is God’s humbleness, His affection, His concern for man and His responsibility and care toward him.
-The attitude and way in which God treated Adam and Eve is akin to how human parents show concern for their own children.
-It’s also like how human parents love, look after, and care for their own sons and daughters—real, visible, and tangible.
-Instead of putting Himself in a high and mighty position, God personally used skins to make clothing for man.
-It doesn’t matter whether this fur coat was used to cover their modesty or to shield them from the cold.
-In short, this clothing used to cover man’s body was personally made by God with His own hands.
-Rather than creating it simply through the thought or miraculous methods as people imagine, God had legitimately done something man thinks God could not and should not do.
-This may be a simple thing some might not even think as worthy of mentioning, but it also allows all those who follow God but were previously full of vague ideas about Him to gain an insight into His genuineness and loveliness, and to see His faithful and humble nature.
+While God does this, man does not see how lofty God is; he does not see God’s supremacy, His mystery, and especially not His wrath or majesty.
+All he sees is God’s humbleness, His affection, His concern for man and His responsibility and care for him.
+The attitude and way in which God treated Adam and Eve is akin to how parents show concern for their children.
+It is also like the way parents love, look after, and care for their own sons and daughters—real, visible, and tangible.
+Instead of elevating Himself to a high and mighty position, God personally used skins to make clothing for man.
+It does not matter whether this fur coat was used to cover their modesty or to shield them from the cold.
+What matters is that this clothing for covering man’s body was personally made by God with His own hands.
+Rather than simply thinking the clothing into existence or using some other miraculous means, as people might imagine God would do, God legitimately did something that man would have thought God would not and should not do.
+This might seem like a trivial thing—some people might not even think it is worth mentioning—but it allows any follower of God who was beset with vague conceptions about Him to gain an insight into His genuineness and loveliness, and to see His faithfulness and humbleness.
 It makes insufferably arrogant people who think they are high and mighty bow their conceited heads in shame in the face of God’s genuineness and humbleness.
 Here, God’s genuineness and humbleness further enables people to see how lovable He is.
-By contrast, the immense God, lovable God, and omnipotent God in people’s hearts is so small, unappealing, and unable to withstand even a single blow.
+By contrast, the “immense” God, “lovable” God, and “omnipotent” God people hold in their hearts has become trifling and ugly, and crumbles at the slightest touch.
 When you see this verse and hear this story, do you look down upon God because He did such a thing?
-Some people might, but for others it will be the complete opposite.
+Some people might, but others will have the opposite reaction.
 They will think God is genuine and lovable, and it is precisely God’s genuineness and loveliness that moves them.
 The more they see the real side of God, the more they can appreciate the true existence of God’s love, the importance of God in their hearts, and how He stands beside them at every moment.

-At this point, we should link our discussion to the present.
-If God could do these various little things for the humans He created at the very beginning, even some things that people would never dare think of or expect, then could God do such things for the people of today?
-Some people say, “Yes!”
+Now, let us relate our discussion back to the present.
+If God could do these various little things for the people He created at the very beginning, even things that people would never dare think of or expect, then could God do such things for people today?
+Some say, “Yes!”
 Why is that?
-Because God’s essence is not fake, His loveliness is not fake.
-Because God’s essence truly exists and is not something added on by others, and certainly not something that modifies with changes in time, place, and eras.
-God’s genuineness and loveliness can truly be brought out through doing something people think is unremarkable and insignificant, something so small that people don’t even think He would ever do.
+Because God’s essence is not feigned, and His loveliness is not feigned.
+God’s essence truly exists and is not something added on by others, and certainly not something that changes with different times, places, and eras.
+God’s genuineness and loveliness can truly be brought out only by doing something people think is unremarkable and insignificant—something so trifling that people would not even think He would ever do it.
 God is not pretentious.
 There is no exaggeration, disguise, pride, or arrogance in His disposition and essence.
-He never boasts, but instead loves, shows concern for, looks after, and leads the human beings He created with a faithfulness and sincerity.
-No matter how much of it people can appreciate, feel, or see, God is absolutely doing these things.
+He never boasts, but instead loves, shows concern for, looks after, and leads, with faithfulness and sincerity, the human beings He created.
+No matter how little people may appreciate, feel, or see what God does, He most certainly is doing it.
 Would knowing that God has such an essence affect people’s love for Him?
 Would it influence their fear of God?
-I hope when you understand the real side of God you will grow even closer to Him and be able to even more truly appreciate His love and care for mankind, while at the same time also give your heart to God and no longer have any suspicions or doubts toward Him.
+I hope when you understand the real side of God, you will grow even closer to Him and be able to more truly appreciate His love and care for mankind, as well as be able to give your heart to God and be delivered from suspicions and doubts about Him.
 God is quietly doing everything for man, doing it all silently through His sincerity, faithfulness, and love.
-But He never has any apprehension or regret for all that He does, nor does He ever need anyone to repay Him in any way or have intentions of ever obtaining anything from mankind.
+But He never has any apprehensions or regrets over anything He does, nor does He ever need anyone to repay Him in any way or have intentions of ever obtaining anything from mankind.
 The only purpose of everything He has ever done is so He can receive mankind’s true faith and love.
-Let’s wrap up the first topic here.
+And with that, I will end the first topic here.

 Have these discussions helped you?
-How much of a help was it?
-(More understanding and knowledge of God’s love.)
-(This method of communication can help us in the future to better appreciate God’s word, to comprehend the emotions He had and the meanings behind the things He said when He said them, and to sense what He felt at the time.)
-Do any of you sense even more of God’s actual existence after reading these words?
+How helpful have they been?
+(We have more understanding and knowledge of God’s love.)
+(This method of fellowship can help us in the future to better appreciate God’s word, to comprehend the emotions He had and the meanings behind the things He said when He said them, and to sense what He felt at the time.)
+Are any of you more keenly aware of God’s actual existence after reading these words?
 Do you feel God’s existence is no longer hollow or vague?
-Once you have this feeling, do you sense that God is right beside you?
-Perhaps the sensation is not obvious right now or you might not be able to feel it yet.
-But one day, when you truly have a deep appreciation and real knowledge of God’s disposition and essence in your heart, you will sense that God is right by your side—it’s just that you had never genuinely accepted God in your heart.
-This is real.
+Once you have this feeling, can you sense that God is right beside you?
+Perhaps the sensation is not obvious right now or you might not be able to feel it just yet.
+But one day, when you truly have a deep appreciation and real knowledge of God’s disposition and essence in your heart, you will sense that God is right by your side—you just had never genuinely accepted God into your heart.
+And that is the truth!

-What do you think of this method of communication?
-Could you keep up?
+What do you think of this approach to fellowship?
+Are you able to keep up?
 Do you think this type of fellowship about the topic of God’s work and God’s disposition is very heavy?
-How did you feel?
+How do you feel?
 (Very good, excited.)
 What made you feel good?
 Why were you excited?
 (It was like returning to the Garden of Eden, back to being by God’s side.)
-“God’s disposition” is actually a very unfamiliar topic for everyone, because what you usually imagine, what you read in books or hear in fellowships, always make you feel like a blind man touching an elephant—you’re just feeling around with your hands, but you don’t actually see anything with your eyes.
-“Touch of the hand” simply cannot give you a basic outline of knowledge of God, let alone a clear concept.
-What it brings you is more imagination, so that you cannot precisely define what God’s disposition and essence are.
-Instead, these factors of uncertainty arising out of your imagination always seem to fill your heart with doubts.
-When you cannot be certain about something and yet you still try to understand it, in your heart there will always be contradictions and conflict, and sometimes it may even form into a disturbance, making you feel at a loss.
-Isn’t it a very agonizing thing when you want to seek God, get to know God, and see Him clearly, but always cannot seem to find the answers?
-Of course, these words are only targeted at those who desire to seek reverence of God and to satisfy God.
-For those people who simply don’t pay any attention to such things, this actually does not matter because they hope it is best that the realness and existence of God is a legend or fantasy, so they can do whatever they want, so they can be the biggest and the most important, so they can commit evil deeds without regard for consequences, so they won’t have to face punishment or bear any responsibility, so that even the things that God says about evildoers won’t apply to them.
-These people are not willing to comprehend God’s disposition, they are sick and tired of trying to know God and everything about Him.
+“God’s disposition” is actually a rather unfamiliar topic for people, because what you usually imagine, and what you read in books or hear in fellowships, tends to make you feel a bit like a blind man touching an elephant—you are just feeling around with your hands, but you cannot actually visualize anything.
+Blindly fumbling around cannot give you even a rough understanding of God, let alone a clear concept of Him; it only further provokes your imagination, preventing you from precisely defining what God’s disposition and essence are, and the uncertainties arising from your imagination will invariably fill your heart with doubts.
+When you cannot be certain about something but still try to understand it, there will always be contradictions and conflict in your heart, and even a sense of disturbance, leaving you disoriented and confused.
+Is it not an agonizing thing to want to seek God, to know God, and see Him clearly, but never seem to be able to find the answers?
+Of course, these words are only targeted at those who desire to seek to fearfully revere and satisfy God.
+For people who do not pay any attention to such things, this actually does not matter, because what they hope for most is that the realness and existence of God are merely a legend or fantasy, so they can do whatever they want, so they can be the biggest and the most important, so they can commit evil deeds without regard for consequences, so they will not have to face punishment or bear any responsibility, and so that even the things that God says about evildoers will not apply to them.
+These people are not willing to comprehend God’s disposition.
+They are sick and tired of trying to know God and everything about Him.
 They would prefer that God does not exist.
-These people oppose God and they are the ones who will be eliminated.
+These people oppose God, and they are among those who will be cast out.